Direct Line magazine

 Staying insured

 Before going away, it's well worth reminding yourself of the terms and conditions of your policy.
-For example, some exclusions might apply if the property has been unoccupied for 60 consecutive days – so it's worth checking with your insurer if you plan to leave the house for a long period of time.
+For example, some exclusions might apply if the property has been unoccupied for 60 consecutive days.
+It's worth checking with your insurer if you plan to leave the house for a long period of time.

 Related articles